JourdanThomas/CubeSat/README.md

    We restructured the CubeSat to accommodate two motors and new electronic circuit components.
 This enhancement allows the CubeSat to orient itself in space based on reaction wheel principles.

 3. **Decoding multiple CubeSats at the same time :**
+   We created a new software to receive the RF signals from multiple CubeSats at the same time using different SDRs.
+The RF signal is then decoded and sent to the web server for data visualization.

 For each of these separate projects, you'll find dedicated folders containing all the necessary information.
 Additionally, we undertook a thorough analysis of the base code available for CubeSatSim to interact effectively with our enhancements.
 We've added comments to certain sections of code in the 'soft' directory for the purpose of understanding.
 It's important to note that these commented code sections have not been altered; they serve merely as tools for comprehension.